How To Get Started Rock Collecting

 Rock Collecting Tools

-There are lotstools out there that are available to rock collectors.
-Below are some of the most common tools you might want to consider in starting your rock collection.
 For more detailed information on rock collecting tools, read my post, The Ultimate Guide To Rockhounding Tools.

 A geologist’s Hammer or a geologist’s pick, is a great tool that has two sides, a blunt end and a sharper pick end.
 This tool is used mostly for prying off pieces of rock, but can also be used to break off pieces of rock.
 Keep in mind that the geologists hammer typically breaks rocks into smaller sized pieces.